geothermaldev/Apatite/README.md

 # Basil

+## Notice: There is currently ongoing work on renaming the project.
+This means there might be inconsistent naming.

 ## What is Basil?

 Basil is a tool that opens a specific URL when in between certain timestamps.
 This can be useful for when you have a set schedule and open the same URL during a certain time period.